robbybrodie/time_as_computational_cost/time_as_computational_cost.md

 The proposal solves the the dicchotomy that SR and GR both describe how time slows down, but they offer no shared mechanism.

 SR: Time slows because you're moving fast.
-You have budget to move through space and time and the two offset each other in budget use.
+You have fixed mandatory common budget to move through both space and time but two offset each other in budget use.
-GR: Time slows because you're in a gravitational field and are bending spacetime.
+GR: Time slows because you're in a gravitational field and are curving spacetime.

 There’s no single physical principle unifying these effects — they’re just modeled by different geometries.
 This theory attmepts to resolve this disconnect via Quantum concepts by reframing both effects as consequences of computational cost in resolving complex quantum states — whether that complexity comes from velocity (spreading waveform accoss the universe) or from mass/gravity (condensing waveforms in the universe).